sztobar/shtobar-dev/src/pages/posts/how-not-to-dry.md

 }
 ```

 As an extra thing I declared FooLabelProps as a type union to make it even more clear that inline and image variants are mutually exclusive.
+Having one interface with a lot of optional props might indicate that it's possible to have all of them at once which should affect the result and it's the opposite.

 ## V2 Prop

 In my opinion having a lot of specific code is better than short code with a ton of conditionals inside.
 This leads me to a pattern that I don't have a specific name for but because of the situations where I encountered it, I name it a `v2` prop antipattern.

-Let's say we have a pretty complex component, not something simple as a label, but rather a global page `Header`.
-Now let's assume that a requirement appears that a component needs to be reworked but it's not clear if the change is positive so an AB-test is run.
+Let's say we have a pretty complex component, not something simple as a label, but rather a global page `Header` component.
+Now let's assume that a requirement appears that a component needs to be reworked but it's not clear if the change is positive so an AB-test is started.
 This means we need to extend our component and maintain both versions simultaneously.
 A new version should be rendered if `v2={true}` prop is passed.

 Depending on the component complexity and the scope of differences between `v1` and `v2` it might be temping to simply pass `v2` to each subcomponent that should be rendered differently or have a different behaviour.
 This can lead to the similar situation like with `FooLabel`: